BakerJr1904/NameEmailManipulationNotebook/README.md

 Manipulation of Names and Emails using Pandas
 ### Things this notebook covers
 Importing Pandas<br/><br/>
-Creating a DataFrame named people
+Creating a DataFrame named people, with FirstName, LastName, and Email